-The Initial Alternate ELPAC is for students who are identified by their IEP teams as eligible for an alternate assessment, are newly enrolled students in a California public school, and have a home language survey that indicates a language other than English is spoken in the home.
-All students eligible to take the Initial Alternate ELPAC are required to be identified, complete testing, and have results reported to parents/guardians within 30 calendar days of their first day of enrollment, or up to 60 days prior to their first day but not before July 1 of that academic year.
-For guidance on identifying students for alternate assessments, reference the Alternate Assessment IEP Team Guidance web page and the Alternate Assessment Decision-Making Tool for California web document.
-To be considered as having participated in the Initial Alternate ELPAC, a response must be indicated using the multiple-choice options or the Mark as No Response option in the context menu for, at minimum, one receptive test question and one expressive test question.
+The Summative Alternate ELPAC is for students who are identified by their IEP teams as eligible for an alternate assessment and who are English learners (ELs).
+For guidance on identifying students for alternate assessment, reference the Alternate Assessment.
+IEP Team Guidance web page and the Alternate Assessment Decision-Making Tool for California web document.
+To be considered as having participated in the Summative Alternate ELPAC, a response must be indicated using the multiple-choice options or the Mark as No Response option in the context menu for, at minimum, one receptive test question and one expressive test question.
 If a student's test is submitted without a response for at least one receptive test question and one expressive test question, then the student will not be counted as having participated (refer to the Alternate ELPAC Participation and Scoring web document).
-In the DFA, receptive test questions are marked with (R), and expressive test questions are marked with (E).
+In the DFA, receptive test questions are marked with R, and expressive test questions are marked with E.